bookofproofs/bookofproofs.github.io/_sources/history/19th-century/liouville.md

 * Liouville became favourite to fill the chair at the École Polytechnique which fell vacant when Navier died in 1836.
 * In 1837 Liouville was appointed to lecture at the Collège de France as a substitute for Biot.
 * In 1838 Liouville was appointed Professor of Analysis and Mechanics at the École Polytechnique.
-* In fact the quarrel between Liouville and Libri intensified after his election to the Académie.
+* The quarrel between Liouville and Libri intensified after his election to the Académie.
 * In 1840, after a vacancy resulting from the death of Poisson, Liouville was elected to the Bureau des Longitudes.
 * In many ways 1840 was a turning point in Liouville's career.
 * Life for Liouville developed into a year with two distinct parts.